giellalt/giellalt.github.io/infra/infraremake/TestScriptsInTheNewInfra.md

 1. write a shell script, perl script, or other executable, and return correct exit values
 1. add that executable to the `TESTS` variable in the `Makefile.am` file in the dir where the executable is located
-1. run the command `make check` - this will also rebuild any targets not up-to-date
+1. run the command `make -j check` - this will also rebuild any targets not up-to-date

 # Existing shell scripts for testing

-Presently (January 2014) there are quite a few shell scripts for testing the morphology and the lexicon, and nothing else.
+Presently (June 2024) there are quite a few shell scripts for testing the morphology and the lexicon, and nothing else.
 The following shell scripts are found for all languages: